cojocaru/laravel-aws/README.md

 ## Amazon AWS wrapper for Laravel
-Alpha version - not ready for production yet
+Alpha version - not ready for production yet.
+The plan is to make a package that will make it easier to integrate the most popular AWS with laravel.